-If assistance is required from the Carlisle Police Department or the Carlisle Fire Department, DPS will contact the appropriate unit.
+If assistance is required from Carlisle Police or the Carlisle Fire Department, DPS will contact the appropriate unit.
 If a sexual assault or rape should occur, staff on the scene, including DPS, will offer the victim a wide variety of resources.
 Dickinson College has a trained Sexual Violence Resource and Advocate that is available to assist a victim 24 hours a day.